 Interviews: Monday 13, Tuesday 14 and Wednesday 15 February 2023.

 The minimum formal criteria* for admission to DAS Choreography include:

-- A bachelor's degree in dance, or related field in the arts, that meets the qualifications for choreographer as outlined by the Network of Dutch dance academies in 2017.
+- A bachelor's degree in dance, or related field in the arts, that meets the qualifications for choreographers as outlined by the Network Dans of Dutch dance academies in 2017.
 The Netwerk Dans consists of six vocational dance study programmes in the Netherlands in Amsterdam, Arnhem, Den Haag, Rotterdam and Tilburg.

-- Three years’ experience in the professional field of dance as performer and/or choreographer.
+- Three years’ experience in the professional field of dance as dancemaker and/or choreographer.

 Required Submission Materials